 Should patients with suspected or confirmed Ebola virus be separated from other patients?

 Isolating patients with suspected or confirmed Ebola virus disease in single isolation rooms is recommended.
 Where isolation rooms are not available, it is important to assign designated areas, separate from other patients, for suspected and confirmed cases.
 In these designated areas, suspect and confirmed cases should also be separate.
 Access to these areas should be RESTRICTED, needed equipment should be dedicated strictly to suspected and confirmed EVD treatment areas, and clinical and non‐clinical personnel should be exclusively assigned to isolation rooms and dedicated areas.

 Are visitors allowed in areas where patients suspected or confirmed Ebola virus disease are admitted?

-Stopping visitor access to patients infected with EVD is preferred.
-If this is not possible, access should be given only to those individuals who are necessary for the patient’s well-being and care, such as a child’s parent.
+Stopping visitor access to patients infected with EVD is recommended.
+If this is not possible, access should be given only to those individuals, who are necessary for the patient’s well‐being and care, such as a child’s parent.